miku1958/UITableView-MDKAutoLayoutHeight/README.md

 	-(NSString *)MDKModelHash{
 		return @(_model.ID).description;
 	}

+If you are not use cell to handle model but in VieController you can easily transport model id to the cell And return it,etc

 If your cell may change dataModel's content, you can return the id and some identifier like: